Walter Wade (botanist): National Botanic Gardens

 Wade submitted a petition to the Irish house of commons in 1790 which called for the foundation of a botanical garden in Dublin, which was passed under the Dublin Society act (1790).
 In 1795, land was purchased at Glasnevin for the Botanic Gardens, with Wade taking up the position of professor and lecturer in botany in 1796.
 He was also tasked with arranging the new gardens.
 Creating the original design, Wade travelled to gardens and nurseries in England to procure plants, and received many rare specimens and seeds as gifts from across Europe.
 After the opening of the gardens in 1800, the first catalogue was published in 1818, which is attributed to Wade.
 From 1802, Wade lived in the residence at the new gardens.
 He gave lectures from 1802 to 1823 which were open to the general public and free.
 The Duke of Bedford, the lord lieutenant of Ireland, attended his lectures in 1806.
 He also oversaw the establishment of a library at Glasnevin, which predates the library at Kew Gardens by 50 years.
 In 1801, he recorded the American pipewort, Eriocaulon aquaticum, in Ireland for the first time in Connemara.

 Later life and death

 Wade noted that he gave 82 lectures at Leinster House and the Gardens in 1819, with the summer lectures attended by 2,554 people.
 He did also note his disappointment with the neglect of the Gardens, low attendance at lectures, and the lack of interest from the Dublin Society.
 He was criticised by The Lancet columnist, Erinensis, while others felt he was "deficient" in practical botany.

 He was elected an associate of the Linnean Society in 1792, a Member of the Royal Irish Academy and a Fellow of the Royal Society in 1811.

-Wade died on 12 July 1825 at his house, 42 Dorset Street, Dublin, County Dublin, Ireland.
-PRONI hold letters between Wade and John Foster in the Foster–Massereene papers.
+Wade died on 12 July 1825 at his house on 42 Dorset Street, Dublin.
+The Public Record Office of Northern Ireland holds letters between Wade and John Foster in the Foster–Massereene papers.